tsegaze-ab1/tsegaze-ab1/README.md

 - Telegram: [@tsegaze_ab](https://t.me/tsegaze_ab)

 🧠 **What I Believe**
-> "When you work without checking the clock, you'll someday buy what you want without checking the price."
+> "if you are a teck student you must know something new in every single day."

 ---